Reflected entropy in an evaporating black hole through non-isometric map: Conclusion and discussion

 In this model, we are allowed to discuss the reflected entropy and the related mutual information between different regions, including the black holes on different sides, the radiations distributed in a symmetric but disconnected way, and the black hole and radiation on single side.
 The main results are as follows. \begin{itemize} \item For the reflected entropy between the black holes, it is at its upper bound before the Page time and at its lower bound (zero) after the Page time.
 The transition at the critical point is discontinuous, similar to the results in \cite{Li:2020ceg}. \item For the reflected entropy between the radiations, it is at its lower bound before the Page time and at its upper bound after the Page time, coincides with the Page curve of reflected entropy proposed in \cite{Akers:2022max}.
 The transition at the critical point is discontinuous.
 In contrast, the corresponding mutual information present a three-stage behavior, undergoing the continuous transitions at the Page time and at the Page time for the region $R_1$. \item Finally, we verified that in the single-sided evaporating black hole model, the reflected entropy $S_R\left(R:B\right)$ between the radiation subregion $R$ and the black hole subregion $B$ is equal to the entanglement entropy $S(RR^\prime)$ of the two-sided evaporating black hole model's radiation. \end{itemize}

 Our investigations rely on the non-isometric maps from the effective description to fundamental description.
 Even though the results in this work are consistent with the ones in other models\cite{Li:2020ceg,Akers:2022max}, our method is different from the ones in \cite{Li:2020ceg,Chandrasekaran:2020qtn,Akers:2022max}, which based on the semi-classical effective description.
 It would be interesting to study the reflected entanglement spectrum more carefully and investigate the possible correction to the above picture.
+Furthermore, our model can also be extended to the case of multi-sided black holes.
+In future work, we may be able to use our method to explore the multipartite generalization of reflected entropy from a different perspective.